The Rules of Chess

-The objective of chess is to checkmate your opponent's king.
-This means putting the enemy king into a position where it cannot escape capture.
+The objective of chess is to checkmate the opponent's king.
+This means placing the enemy king in a position where it is threatened with capture (check) and no move can save it from this threat.

 Movement of Pieces